Azure/doAzureParallel/docs/20-package-management.md

     "./bioc_setup.sh"]
 ```

+A [working sample](../samples/package_management/bioconductor_cluster.json) can be found in the samples directory.

 ### Installing additional packages in your code

 If you have already configured BioConductor at the cluster level, you should have access to biocLite in your code.
 Within your foreach loop add the call to biocLite to install the packages: